georgos9433/privacyPolicies/Turin Live Bus/PRIVACY_POLICY_Turin_Live_Bus.md

  <hr style="border:1px solid gray">

-If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protectes your privacy, please send me an email or post a discussion on GitHub, and I will surely try to fix it/help you.
+If you have any question regarding how the app protectes your privacy, please send me an email or post a discussion on GitHub, and I will surely try to fix it/help you.

 Yours sincerely,
-Wrichik Basu.
-Kolkata, India.
-basulabs.developer@gmail.com
+Giorgio Benedetto
+giorgio94.benedetto@gmail.com